 - A: This may be the only story where I’ve used the conditional so centrally.
 It needs to make sense for the characters, narrative, and shape of a story, or else it’s simply a move.
 It lends time a spatial feel, but sharply; readers tend to assume they and the teller are moving through events in sync, and then suddenly the writer runs them off a cliff like Wyle E. Coyote and leaves them staring down at the bottom of a canyon.
 Here, however, the might-have-been gives us the narrator’s vantage and attitude and complicates time, maintaining the linear progression of what did happen—we have details to fill in what she infers—while adding two temporal strands: the narrator ruminating at the time of the telling (which is as “real” as the events), and what she imagines (and likely didn’t imagine until later).
 Her vision culminates the “woulds” and shifts them from might-have-been to never-now-will-be.
 The conditional lets the story inhabit a greater expanse of time than its length.
 I think there’s an elemental narrative pleasure, one that we recall from fairy tales, maybe, in feeling a story’s time signature veer away from and return to the time we take to read it.

 - Q: Is there some punning going on with the title, “Bridal Discount,” the character “Rich,” and the “Nothing” the narrator comes away with at the end?

 - A: “Rich” is a happy accident; he seemed a “Rich” as I wrote him.
 The title is definitely punning.
 Is the incident worth less for its circumstances?
-Is it to be seized upon, rarely available?
+Is it a bargain to be seized upon, rarely available?

 - Q: What are you reading as summer simmers on?